Easy One-Pan Marry Me Chicken and Orzo Recipe

 What can I use instead of heavy cream?

-Whole milk, coconut milk, or Greek yogurt all make great substitutes.
-For the best creamy sauce without too much richness, try half heavy cream and half broth.
+You can use whole milk, coconut milk, or even Greek yogurt.
+For a balanced, creamy sauce, try using half cream and half broth.

 Can I use rotisserie chicken?

-Absolutely.
-Skip the browning step and add shredded rotisserie chicken toward the end of the cooking process just to heat it through.
+Definitely.
+Skip cooking the raw chicken and stir in shredded rotisserie chicken near the end, just long enough to heat it through.

 Yes.
 Let it cool completely, then store in an airtight container.
-Reheat gently on low heat with a splash of water or chicken stock to loosen the sauce.
+Reheat gently with a splash of broth or water to loosen the sauce.

 Can I prep this ahead of time?